viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 I build the PDCurses library as follows, using the bash shell of MSYS (just click on the MSYS shortcut on the windows desktop to start the bash shell):

-	$ cd /c/PDCurses
+	$ cd /c/PDCurses2.8
-	$ mkdir obj
-	$ cp win32/gccwin32.mak obj/
+	$ PDCURSES_SRCDIR=/c/PDCurses2.8
-	$ cd obj
+	$ export PDCURSES_SRCDIR

-	(Edit gccwin32.mak and change the values of PDCURSES_HOME and SHELL as appropriate)

-	$ make -f gccwin32.mak pdcurses.a
+	$ make -f win32/mingwin32.mak

-(The above commands build the library file "pdcurses.a" in the directory /c/PDCurses/obj).
+(The above commands build the library file "pdcurses.a" in the current directory).

-Then, to build the Terminal.dll library:
+Then, to build Charva's "Terminal.dll" library:

 	$ cd /c/charva/c/src